 - Balance the Food Groups

-A variety of foods are important to a healthy diet and peak performance.
-Make sure to include dairy or other calcium-rich foods, fruits, vegetables, whole grains and lean protein foods in your everyday eating and at each meal.
+A variety of foods are important to a healthful diet and peak performance.
+Make sure to include dairy or other calcium-rich foods, fruits, vegetables, whole grains and lean protein foods in everyday eating and at each meal.
 Load up half your plate with fruits and veggies and you'll naturally downgrade the calorie impact.
-Remember, a balanced diet not only offers up necessary nutrition, it may also help you feel more satisfied.
+Remember, a balanced diet not only offers up necessary nutrition, it also may help you feel more satisfied.

 - Trim Away the Fat